istudyatuni/blog/content/why-i-dont-like-go.typ

         ```

     // 15
-    - Writing ```go fmt.Println("%v", a)``` leads to `has potentional Printf formatting directive %v`.
+    - Writing ```go fmt.Println("%v", a)``` leads to _`has potentional Printf formatting directive %v`_.
 Yes, it's rare, but anyway
 // 18
 - You can't have 2 modules and import types from one to another and vice versa, because cyclic dependencies!
 // 17
 - That's a problem not only with Go, but.
-You can't tell if a slice/map that you pass to a function will be modified inside the function without looking at the code
+You can't tell whether the slice/map that you pass to a function will be modified by this function without looking inside
 // 10
 - Why do you want to write ```go arr.append(value)```, when you can just ```go append(arr, value)```?
 // 11